babashka/sci/README.md

 (foo) ;;=> 2
 ```

-Dynamic vars with thread-local bindings are also supported:
+Dynamic vars with thread-local bindings are also supported (for vars defined _inside_ your scripts, and thus _evaluated_ by SCI):

 ``` clojure
 (def ^:dynamic *x* 1)